jeremyjcheng/recipe_rating_predictor/README.md

 We also ran a fairness analysis to evaluate whether our model treated quick and non-quick recipes equally.
 The small, statistically insignificant difference in F1 scores between the two groups indicated that the model performed consistently regardless of quickness (cooking time).

-Ultimately, our findings show that enojyment is a mulitfacaeted concept.
+Ultimately, our findings show that enjoyment is a multifaceted concept.
 By combining different features, we were able to model the process behind rating a recipe.
-This project not only strengthened our understanding of recipe data, but also showed us the power of feature engineering and evlutaion in building models.
+This project not only strengthened our understanding of recipe data, but also showed us the power of feature engineering and evaluation in building models.